Patiala State: Patronage of the arts

+Patiala was home to artists from Jaipur, the Pahari Hills, and Mughal artists.
+Due to this diverse source of artists, a number of styles prevailed without the development of a unique Patiala school.
 Many descendants of the Seu-Nainsukh family, such as Chhajju, Devi Ditta, Kehru, Kehr Chand, and Saudagar, found work in the Patiala atelier.
 Two members of another Pahari family, named Biba and Gohi (of Guler), also found work in Patiala.
 The Muslim artists Allah Ditta, his son, Basharat Ullah, and his grandson Muhammad Sharif migrated from Delhi to Patiala to find work.
 Some Rajasthani artists from the Alwar-Jaipur region, namely Ude Ram Jaipuria, Ganda Baksh, and Sheo Ram, also found work at Patiala.
 A common literary source used by the Patiala artists for inspiration was the Prabodhachandrodaya, with these paintings serving a talismanic role for the ruling dynasty.
 Common themes painted by the Patiala artists were Vaishnavist ones, such as the avatars of Krishna and Vishnu.
+Due to British influences, art patronage later shifted from gilded plasterwork, inlaid mirrors, and murals to simple interiors and oil paintings of royal portraits in the second half of the 19th century.
 Philip Tennyson Cole was hired by the Maharaja of Patiala to paint him and members of his dynasty, including historical figures, such as Ala Singh.
+Surviving Patiala paintings can be found in the Darbar Hall of the Qila Mubarak, the Sheesh Mahal Museum and Medal Gallery, and the new Moti Bagh Palace.